-Establishing good sleep habits for your baby early on sets them up for better sleep throughout childhood and contributes to their cognitive and physical development .
+Establishing good sleep habits for your baby early on sets them up for better sleep throughout childhood and contributes to their cognitive and physical development.
 To enjoy restful sleep, babies need a safe and comfortable sleep environment.
 When setting up the nursery, many parents wonder what is the ideal baby room temperature.
-In general, room temperatures that are comfortable for adults are also appropriate for babies, but there are other important factors to consider when building a safe sleep environment.
-We discuss the optimal room temperature for a sleeping baby and other tips for improving infant sleep.

 Why Is Room Temperature Important for Sleeping Babies?

-A comfortable bedroom temperature helps promote better sleep .
+A comfortable bedroom temperature helps promote better sleep.
 A bedroom that is too hot or too cold may affect sleep quality and lead to nighttime awakenings.

 Whether from a warm bedroom temperature or too many layers of pajamas, overheating can also increase a baby’s risk of sudden infant death syndrome (SIDS).
 It takes time for babies to develop their sleep cycles and be able to self-regulate their temperature .
 They also sweat less , which helps adults cool down.